Protect your child through vaccination!

 Vaccination provides immunity (defense) against potentially dangerous diseases.
 It also prevents the spread of infections such as polio, measles, hepatitis and more.
 Additional (booster) shots are also needed in some cases to offer full immunity against specific diseases (3).

 Vaccines are dead or weakened versions of the disease-causing virus or their components.
 As they are injected into the child, the body system produces antibodies to fight the disease and develops immunity.
 It thus keeps a record of it in the immune system and can quickly deal with similar attacks in future (3).

 MomJunction provides you a detailed immunization chart of your child’s vaccination schedule.
 The first two years vaccines are given in the months 2, 4, 6, 9, 12, 15, 18 and 24.
 Your baby will get around 10 different vaccinations (in 25 shots) before they reach two.

 They will be receiving booster shots for some diseases such as MMR, tetanus, diphtheria, chicken pox, pertussis (DTaP) and polio before they reach four years of age, i.e., around school-time.

 Your child’s immune system is stronger than you think, and you should not fear about combined vaccination.
+Our body deals with millions of bugs everyday.
+Hence, germs from a few vaccines are not a big deal.
 Moreover, giving a child more than one vaccine at a time can offer two advantages

 Make a quick appointment with the pediatrician, and you can usually continue the schedule from where it stopped.
 But remember that although it is possible to make up for the missed vaccines, it is still not safe to postpone shots schedule for kids.
 They may not be fully protected from certain preventable diseases.